camaveritt/Universe/README.md

-# universe
-Database created using PostgreSQL that categorizes and provides information about many different celestial bodies in the universe.
+A simple database created using PostgreSQL that categorizes and organizes information about many different celestial bodies in the universe.